xperimental/nextcloud-exporter/README.md

 - `latest` pointing to the most recent released version
 - `master` pointing to the latest build from the default branch

+### Pre-built binaries

+The [releases](https://github.com/xperimental/nextcloud-exporter/releases) page contains pre-built binaries for AMD64 and ARM64 linux.

 ### Build from Source

-If you have a recent (>= 1.16) working Go installation and GNU Make, getting the binary should be as simple as
+If you have a recent Go installation (see `go.mod` for the minimum version), Git and GNU Make, the following commands will check out the repository and compile the binary from source:

 ```bash
 git clone https://github.com/xperimental/nextcloud-exporter.git